 Before insertion, tell your doctor if you are pregnant or think you might be pregnant (e.g. You had unprotected sex during the current menstrual cycle).

-Unless you are switching from another type of birth control, Nexplanon removal is usually placed between Day 1 and Day 5 of your menstrual cycle.
+Unless you are switching from another type of birth control, Nexplanon is usually placed between Day 1 and Day 5 of your menstrual cycle.
 This is to avoid the chance that you will be pregnant.
-If it cannot be inserted until after the 5th day of your cycle, use another form of birth control for the first 7 days that you have Nexplanon® in place.
+If it is inserted after the 5th day you must use another form of birth control like condoms until your Nexplanon® has been placed.
+If you are not on any birth control, it is best to avoid unprotected intercourse two weeks before your appointment by abstaining from sex or using condoms.

-Nexplanon® will be placed and removed in the clinic by Dr. Michelle Gerber who is trained in performing this procedure.
+Nexplanon® can be inserted and removed in the clinic by Dr. Michelle Gerber who has completed the necessary training to perform the procedure - this takes about 5 to 10 minutes.

-The insertion area will be covered by 2 bandages.
+This area is then covered by 2 bandages.

 Here is the patient referral form.